smscx/smscx-api-python-library/README.md

         "+3069125917xx",
     ],
     _from="InfoText",
-    text="Redeem this voucher and you will get 30% discount off all Summer Fashion ", idempotency_id="bf325375-e030-fccb-a009-17317c574773",
+    text="Redeem this voucher and you will get 30% discount off all Summer Fashion {{optoutLink}}", idempotency_id="bf325375-e030-fccb-a009-17317c574773",
     transliteration=Transliteration(
         alphabet="NONE",